zilexa/manjaro-gnome-post-install/README.md

 Manjaro Gnome already has a very good Out-Of-The-Box Experience.
 This script will make it more intuitive, practical and easy to use by selecting sane preferences, replacing a few common applications and enabling features that one might expect to be enabled and configured by default.

-_For me personally, I can do a clean install wiping the disk, then perform 3 simple actions to restore the system and not even notice a clean backup has been done.
+_For me personally, I can do a clean install wiping the disk, then perform 3 simple actions to restore the system and not even notice the drive was wiped.
 Because every personalisation (as generic as possible) and configuration has been taken care of!
 And since I do not use a system backup or /home folder restoration, there are no incompatibility issues!_
 The 3 sinlge actions:
   1. _run this script._
   2. _login to my Firefox Sync account to restore my browser toolbars layout (enabled by this script) and profile._